'We never asked for a ceasefire,' says Iran's foreign minister, as war keeps raging

 In Tehran, the Iranian Revolutionary Guard Corps vowed to "pursue" Israeli Prime Minister Benjamin Netanyahu, saying it would then "kill him," according to Iran's state-affiliated Mehr news agency.

-Meanwhile President Trump told NBC News he wasn't sure whether Iran's new supreme leader Mojtaba Khamenei was still alive, saying "so far no-one's been able to show him."
-Defense Secretary Pete Hegseth said Friday Khamenei – who was appointed a week ago after Israeli strikes killed his father at the beginning of the war – had been wounded.
+Meanwhile, President Trump told NBC News he wasn't sure whether Iran's new supreme leader, Mojtaba Khamenei, was still alive, saying "so far no one's been able to show him."
+Defense Secretary Pete Hegseth said Friday that Khamenei — who was appointed a week ago after Israeli strikes killed his father at the beginning of the war — had been wounded.

 Trump also told the network that several U.S. allies had responded to his call for help to defend the vital economic waterway, the Strait of Hormuz, though he didn't name them and none have publicly agreed to assist.